How to Teach Yourself Guitar in 5 Steps

 You may have trouble finding a guitar teacher who is on the same wavelength you are on.
-In other posts I’ve recounted my first experiences with a guitar instructor back when I first started playing.
+In other posts, I’ve recounted my first experiences with a guitar instructor back when I first started playing.
 The guy did not seem to care one whit about what kind of music I was into or what my goals were as a new musician.
 He was going to teach me songs he wanted me to learn, not help me explore music that inspired me.
 Or perhaps he just thought a kid wearing an Ozzy Osbourne t-shirt would also be into Lionel Richie.

 The day I took my last lesson from that guy I remember him saying it was too bad I had decided to quit guitar.
 I wasn’t quitting guitar, far from it.
 I had simply decided to find my own way and leave this instructor in my wake.

 My path was crooked, and my mistakes were many, but looking back I’ve come up with a few decent suggestions for new guitar players.
-This post contains my best advice for musicians who want to go it alone, without an instructor, and teach themselves to play guitar.
+This post contains my best advice for musicians who want to go it alone, without an instructor and teach themselves to play guitar.

 There are many different ways to learn about the guitar.
 Here are 5 steps for learning to play guitar by yourself.

-Step 1: Teach Yourself to Tune by Ear
+1. Learn to Tune by Ear

 The first thing you should learn as a new guitarist is how to tune the thing.
 Obviously it makes no sense to spend hours practicing on a guitar that doesn’t sound right!
-But keeping your guitar in tune has additional benefits, especially for a new players.
+But keeping your guitar in tune has additional benefits, especially for new players.